 — The non-AP STA is scheduled by the NFRP Trigger frame

-— The NDP feedback report support subfield in HE MAC Capabilities Information field is set to 1
+— The NDP feedback report support subfield in HE MAC Capabilities Information field is set to 1 if the Feedback Type subfield of the NFRP Trigger frame indicates resource request or

+— The GCR NDP Feedback Report Support subfield in HE MAC Capabilities Information field is set to 1 if the Feedback Type subfield of the NFRP Trigger frame indicates GCR acknowledgment request.

-— The non-AP STA intends to provide a response to the type of the NDP feedback contained in the NFRP Trigger frame, as described in 26.5.7.4 (NDP feedback report for a resource request).
+— The non-AP STA intends to provide a response to the type of the NDP feedback contained in the NFRP Trigger frame, as described in 26.5.7.4 (NDP feedback report for a resource request) and 26.5.7.4a (NDP feedback report for a GCR acknowledgment request).

 26.5.7.3 AP behavior